 Promoting Social Equality and Social Justice: The Role of Government

-In today’s world, social equality and justice are not just ideals; they are essential for a harmonious society.
+In today’s world, social equality and social justice are not just ideals; they are essential for a fair society.
 Governments hold a crucial position in making these concepts a reality, especially in areas like Northern Ireland, where historical challenges demand intentional efforts to build strong community relations.
 Utilising effective communication, legislation, education, and policy-making—collectively termed CLEP—governments can significantly shape public attitudes and encourage actions that move society toward equity.

 Communication